fairview/django-peavy/README.rst

 Future
 ------

-* Adding search to the UI.
-* Possibly, support for logging to non-relational databases.
+* support for logging to other sinks: message queues, non-relational databases.